zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 An interpreter allows using a specific data processing language at the backend to process commands entered in a notebook paragraph.
 For the notebooks in Oracle Machine Learning Notebooks, you use the following interpreters:

-* SQL interpreter for SQL Statements within an Oracle Database interpreter group
+* SQL interpreter for SQL Statements
-* PL/SQL  interpreter for PL/SQL scripts/statements within an Oracle Database interpreter group
+* PL/SQL  interpreter for PL/SQL scripts/statements
 * Python interpreter to process Python scripts
 * md (MarkDown) interpreter for plain text formatting syntax so that it can be converted to HTML.

 This is the initial binding order of the interpreters.
-You can change the order of the interpreter bindings by clicking and dragging an entry above or below others.
+You can change the order of the interpreter bindings by clicking and dragging an entry above or below others (turns from white to blue).
+You can also deselect a binding to disable it (turns from blue to white).
+This does not require dragging the enabled interpreters above the disabled ones.

 * **Low** (Default): Provides the least level of resources for in-database operations, typically serial (non-parallel) running of database operations.
 It supports the maximum number of concurrent in-database operations by multiple users.
 The interpreter with low priority is listed at the top of the interpreter list, and hence, is the default.
 * **Medium:** Provides a fixed number of CPUs to run in-database operations in parallel, where possible.
 It supports a limited number of concurrent users, typically 1.25 times the number of CPUs allocated to the Autonomous Database instance.
 * **High:** Provides the highest level of CPUs to run in-database operations in parallel, up to the number of CPUs allocated to the Autonomous Database instance.
 It offers the highest performance but supports the minimum number of concurrent in-database operations, typically 3.

 	> **Note:** The interpreter binding order that is set for a notebook applies to all the paragraphs in that notebook.
+However, you can override the binding of an individual paragraph also.
+This is an advanced topic, and is not covered in this workshop.

 In this step, you learn how to set the interpreter bindings:
 1. Open the **Classification_DT** notebook, and click ![gear icon](images/gear.png) on the top right corner in the notebook.
 This opens the interpreter settings.